emmae0/WEC_MOEA/README.md

 make_frc_alform_1.py
 -	code makes the ‘.frc’ file for WAMIT, which specified certain options for outputs etc.
 -	Note that we just used WAMIT to find the hydrodynamic coefficients, not the motions etc

+Note that WAMIT is necessary for these codes, so this Github is not setup as a standalone code with a working example on its own.